callmeahmedr/pwa-converter/README.md

 To deploy your PWA:

 1. Make sure the `pwa/` folder is in your website's root directory.
-2. Remeber that the `service-worker.js` should be in your website's root directory
+2. Remember that the `service-worker.js` should be in your website's root directory
 3. Add the script tag to your HTML.
 4. The PWA will now work on your site!